-The Northeast Thatcham development plan SP17 proposes a 450 m primary healthcare facility with a suggestion that a GP surgery be offered to the Buckinghamshire Oxfordshire Berkshire West integrated care board other such appropriate body.
-This document is a bereft of detail or insight into the strategic health care planning.
-However neither WBC nor the developers, as public and private stakeholders respectively, appear to have arranged or published a prospective HIA (health impact assessment) to the proposed Northeast touch of development.
+The Northeast Thatcham development plan SP17 is bereft of detail or insight into the strategic health care planning.
+Neither WBC nor the developers, as public and private stakeholders respectively, appear to have arranged or published a prospective Health Impact Assessment (HIA) to the proposed northeast side of the development.
 All proposals for a major development that is obviously likely to have a significant health impact in relation to its size and location should be accompanied by a fit for purpose HIA in accordance with the current guidance for public-health England.
 The HIA should include reference to how the proposals for development have been discussed with health service providers regarding impacts on primary healthcare services.
 Development proposal should demonstrate how the conclusion of the HIA have been considered in the design of the scheme because an unacceptable impact of health and well-being of existing new communities will not be permitted.